hossein-zare/react-native-chunk-upload/README.md

             "Content-Type": "multipart/form-data",
             "Accept": 'application/json',

-            // If you're using the wester-chunk-upload php package...
+            // If you're using the wester-chunk-upload php library...
             ...file.headers

             // You can also make the headers compatible with your server-side